malandrakisgeo/dmidecode-randomizer/README.md

 The first stage of its' development concentrates on returning random IDs instead of the original ones.
 The second stage will concentrate on randomizing even general information about one's system.

-This project is to be followed by
+This project is to be followed by another -more demanding- project that will randomize the information in the DMI table itself -that is, in the very source of the information provided by dmidecode.
+If you are interested in contributing to it, you can contact me via gmail (malandrakisgeo).

+**Disclaimer**
+The project is based upon the code of dmidecode as found on https://github.com/mirror/dmidecode .